rtyle/sonos-relay/README.md

 # Add to Network

 Configure the Raspberry Pi's switch port so that its default VLAN is that of the Sonos devices.
-In addition add the VLAN tags of the network(s) of the Sonos controllers.
+Add the tagged VLANs of the Sonos controllers.

 Attach the Raspberry Pi to the network and start it.